azureautomation/update-management-run-script-locally/README.md

 It requires [a hybrid worker](https://docs.microsoft.com/en-us/azure/automation/automation-windows-hrw-install#automated-deployment ) configured on the machine.

-UpdateManagement-HybridWorker.ps1 requires a RunAs account.

-AzUpdateManagement-HybridWorker.ps1 uses Az cmdlets and System Managed Identity.
+UpdateManagement-HybridWorker.ps1 uses Az cmdlets and System Managed Identity.

 Due to a known issue in pre/post deployment scripts where objects and arrays are not able to be passed as parameters, this script can only execute against a single hybrid worker group.
 You can modify the script if you have a well-known list of hybrid workers you wish to execute against per deployment.